 “Entering into a GESPC can provide so many benefits for an organization beyond cost savings,” said Alex Montaño, vice president of project development for Yearout Energy.
 “Many facilities haven’t had the opportunity to examine their equipment, buildings, or even their utility bills with a fresh set of eyes in a long time.
 We’re pleased that we were able to provide a service beyond expectations in this instance.”

 The upgrades will reduce the power needs for lighting by 60 percent for NMDOT thanks to new LED technology.
-Furthermore, the facility improvements will help the facility conserve water through replacing aged water lines and updating domestic water fixtures throughout the complex.
-NMDOT will reduce their annual emissions by 1.88 million lbs of CO2 through these improvements.
+Furthermore, the facility improvements will help the facility conserve water by replacing aged water lines and updating domestic water fixtures throughout the complex.
+NMDOT will reduce its annual emissions by 1.88 million lbs of CO2 through these improvements.

 Yearout Energy implemented several facility improvement measures to improve the energy and water consumption of the 12 buildings on the NMDOT main campus, including: